 My Cressi snorkel gear is a great fit.
 Now, I am not an expert at what is the best gear.
 You should absolutely do your own research and purchase what you’re comfortable with for you.

-While I am not a fan of the full face snorkel fan (makes me feel claustrophobic), hubby loves his.
+While I am not a fan of the full-face snorkel fan (which makes me feel claustrophobic), hubby loves his full-face mask.
 Warning: some tours find it unsafe and will not allow you to use them.

 Security Lock Box

 Hubby and I have each other, but when we’re at the beach and we swim together, we used to have to worry about leaving our things behind on the beach.
 Specifically, our wallets & phones.
-Before our last trip, I found this wonderful portable lockbox that we took with us.
+Before our last trip, I found this portable lockbox to take with us.

 Getting in the car and having a beach day near home?
-Don’t forget to bring a beach chair or two.
+Bring a beach chair or two.

 Does the inflatable couch look comfy?
-I’d bring that to the beach.
+We’d totally bring that to the beach.
+Set up the umbrella and a cooler next to it.
+Perfect.

 With that beach chair, you’ll need an umbrella.
-At least something that provides you and your party shade.
+At least something that provides some shade for your day at the beach.

-Entirely optional, but I have two cameras that I love to use during these beach vacations.
-Why?
-The cameras are compact and durable.
+The GoPro and Olympus Tough are compact and durable.
 Shockproof and waterproof – to an extent (read the fine print).
 They take high-quality photos and videos, so I can record amazing memories and produce great content.

 A Great Read